Tower Insurance: Pacific Islands operations

 In November 2021, Tower announced it was taking complete ownership of its subsidiary National Pacific Insurance Limited (NPI) to streamline its New Zealand and Pacific operations.
 In August 2022, NPI began re-branding to Tower.

 In October 2022, Tower began piloting a parametric insurance product, Cyclone Response Cover in Fiji, in collaboration with the United Nations Capital Development Fund (UNCDF).
 Cyclone Response Cover is now available to all customers in Fiji, Samoa and Tonga.
+In November 2025, Tower expanded its parametric insurance offering by launching Rainfall Response Cover as a pilot in Fiji for the 2025–2026 wet season.
+In August 2026, Tower made the product’s first payout, distributing FJ$27,050 to 278 customers in Kadavu following heavy rainfall.

 In 2024, Tower celebrated 150 years of operation in the Pacific.